Are VW Mk1 Golfs reliable?

 • Seams coming loose on seats - to be expected with a car this age.
 But they do sell new seat fabric now days.

 Rust is the largest cause of concern when owning an older car.
-Obviously, this varies depending on how well the vehicle was kept and where it spent its life, and later model Mk1s received better rust protection and alterations to trouble areas.
+Obviously, this varies depending on how well the vehicle was kept and where it spent its life.
+It's worth noting too that later model Mk1s received better rust protection and alterations to trouble-prone areas.

 On a Mk1 rust occurs mainly in the following areas: